Garden Bore Testing

 Order Now

 Also using this bore for drinking water?
 An irrigation screen is not an assessment of drinking water safety.
-See our full bore water safety kits →
+See our bore drinking water kits →

-NATA-accredited laboratory ISO/IEC 17025 certified ANZECC/ARMCANZ 2000 benchmarked Independent — no filter upsell All prices include GST
+NATA-accredited laboratory ISO/IEC 17025 certified FAO irrigation guidelines applied Independent — no filter upsell All prices include GST

 How It Works